 The event, “Honoring the Hurt and their Heroes” brings awareness to service-connected injuries and the impact it has on the veteran, military families, and caregivers.
 Our goal is to make attendees aware of the entire life cycle (evolution) of veterans being hurt in combat, transitioning into civilian lifestyle and, the strength, dedication and support of the caregivers.

 The event is being co-presented by the Elizabeth Dole Foundation's Hidden Heroes, Blue Star Families (BSF), Robert R. McCormick Foundation, Dixon Center for Military and Veterans Services, Jesse Brown VA Medical Center, and Illinois Joining Forces (IJF).
+We would also like to thank the Veteran Exchange for their support in hosting this program.

 The event will be conducted in a hybrid format: both in-person at Pritzker Military Museum and Library and as a webinar to allow people across the country to attend.